 - It is very helpful since the efforts are not wasted in the regression testing if the defects are found during the Sanity test and the project is rejected at the early stages.

-- Sometimes, sanity testing is very helpful in the early identification of compilation and deployment issues.
+- Sometimes, it is very helpful in the early identification of compilation and deployment issues.
 If the basic functionality of an application is not working fine, or the previous bugs still exist but done from the developer’s end, there would be some merging or compilation issues.

 Some of the disadvantages are given below:

-- Sanity testing has only a narrow scope.
+- It has only a narrow scope.
 It is not used for the detailed testing of the whole application.
 It is only used to test the basic functionality of a part of a module of the application.

 - It is used to test the “rationality” of application, unlike smoke testing which checks the “stability” of an application.

-- In case of small size applications, Sanity testing is not that much helpful as it would consume extra time to verify the functionality of specific component instead of the whole application can be tested at that time.
+- In case of small size applications, it is not that much helpful as it would consume extra time to verify the functionality of specific component instead of the whole application can be tested at that time.

-- Sanity testing is generally unscripted and sometimes consumes more time and indirectly increases the overall budget of the project.
+- It is generally unscripted and sometimes consumes more time and indirectly increases the overall budget of the project.

 The above description clearly explains Sanity testing and the importance of Sanity testing while testing any software application.
 Some testers always have confusion regarding the Smoke and Sanity test but both are very much different and used for their specific scenarios.
 Smoke testing is done to verify that the critical functionalities of the whole application are working fine or not.
 Being a tester, it is very important to understand the difference between the two.

 This is a guide to Sanity Testing.
-Here we discuss the introduction and How does Sanity Testing Work? along with advantages and disadvantages.
+Here we discuss the basic concept, working, need along with advantages and disadvantages in detail.
 You can also go through our other suggested articles to learn more –